RyougiSK/Data-Engineer-Repositories/README.md

 - Assets folder contains all relevant pictures, images, video and other materials used in the project
 - data folder stores all music and play logs files in JSON formate.
 Music files are partitioned by the first three letters of each song's track ID.
 Log files are partitioned by year and month
 - test.ipynb displays the first few rows of each table to let you check your database
-- create_tables.py drops and creates your tables.
-You run this file to reset your tables before each time you run your ETL scripts
+- create_tables.py drops and creates your tables
-- etl.ipynb reads and processes a single file from song_data and log_data and loads the data into your tables.
-This notebook contains detailed instructions on the ETL process for each of the tables
+- etl.ipynb reads and processes a single file from song_data and log_data and loads the data into your tables
-- etl.py reads and processes files from song_data and log_data and loads them into your tables.
-You can fill this out based on your work in the ETL notebook
+- etl.py reads and processes files from song_data and log_data and loads them into your tables
-- sql_queries.py contains all your sql queries, and is imported into the last three files above
+- sql_queries.py contains all your sql queries
 - README.md provides discussion on your project